-The \$3,520,000 release includes \$949,756 in unallocated funds from PYs 2017, 2018, and 2019; \$872,459 from PY20 due to changes in project scope and CHDO Operating Reserves not needed as anticipated; \$822,864 from PY21 due to a change in development priorities; and an anticipated \$875,000 in funding for PY22.
+Tarrant County has released a Request for Proposals (RFP) for HOME funding opportunities to reallocate past and current year funding.
+The \$3,596,723 release includes \$949,756 in unallocated funds from PYs 2017, 2018, and 2019; \$872,459 from PY20 due to changes in project scope and CHDO Operating Reserves not needed as anticipated; \$822,864 from PY21 due to a change in development priorities; and \$951,644 for development hard and soft costs from PY22 funding.
+An additional \$1,039,624.60 from PY 2023 will be added for several HOME-eligible activities, including new construction and/or acquisition and rehabilitation.
+Due to the demand of services under the HOME program and the amount of funding available, the RFP will remain open until the HOME funds have been committed.